What is Ranch Sorting?

 Ranch sorting is a timed event, not a judged event.
 You are rated in a 9 point rating system that is based on statistical performance and not opinion.

 Ranch sorting is typically a 2-man team sorting 10 cattle numbered 0-9 and 1 unnumbered cow for a total of 11 head.
 A producer has the option to add 1 more unnumbered cow.
-A run starts with team members on opposite side of start line from cattle.
+A run starts with teams on opposite side of start line from cattle.

 The judge will raise the flag when the pen is ready.
 The judge will signal the beginning of the run by dropping the flag when the nose of the first horse crosses the start/foul line and the first number to be sorted will be announced. – The announcer will draw a number, which will determine the first cow to be sorted.
 The cattle will then be sorted increasing in sequence from that number.
 If two or more cows cross the line together as long as the nose of the correct number or numbers cross the line first the cattle are considered to be in order regardless of whether they finish crossing in that order.
 Cows are not counted as sorted until they are completely across the line.
 Also, if any part of a wrong numbered cow starts across the line it is a no time or if any part of a correct numbered cow starts across the line and then backs out it is also considered a no time.